contao/docs-archive/en/hooks/listComments.md

 listComments
 ------------

-The `listComments` hook is triggered when comments are listed in the back end.
+The `listComments` hook is triggered when listing comment from unknown source in the back end.
 It passes the current record as argument and expects a string as return value.
 It is available from version 2.8.RC2.

 ### Parameters